sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

         :alt: web-app
         :width: 60%

-- Then, click on upload button to upload to dbfs and see the csv file data in tabular format.
+- Then, click on upload button to upload to DBFS and see the csv file data in tabular format.

   .. figure:: ../_assets/web-app/upload-file-2.PNG
           :alt: web-app
           :width: 60%

-- Can browse dbfs and check wether file uploaded successfully or not.
+- Can browse dbfs and check if the file uploaded successfully.

   .. figure:: ../_assets/web-app/upload-file-3.PNG
           :alt: web-app